 A total of 27 bones constitute the basic skeleton of the wrist and hand [8 carpals, 5 metacarpals, 14 phalanges (3 for each digit except thumb which has 2].
 The hand is innervated by the median, ulnar, and radial nerves — each of which has sensory and motor components.
 The muscles of the hand are divided into intrinsic and extrinsic groups.

 The skin of the dorsum of the hand is thin and attached to the hand’s skeleton only by loose areolar tissue which also harbors veins and lymphatics.
-This arrangement is responsible for large swelling seen often in dorsal aspect of hand.
+This arrangement is responsible for large swelling seen often in the dorsal aspect of the hand.

 Palmar skin is thick for protection of underlying tissues, immobile because of its firm attachment to the underlying palmar aponeurosis by vertical fibers and creased.
 All these factors increase the efficiency of grip.

 It is not pliable like dorsal skin and is structured for proper gasping.
 Its stability is enhanced attaching to the underlying fascia

 Palmar skin is firmly anchored to the deep structures at the palmar creases.
 The blood supply to the palmar skin is through numerous small, vertical branches from the common digital vessels.
 Therefore, the elevation of palmar skin flaps is limited.

 The wrist is formed by 8 carpal bones grouped in 2 rows.
 From radial to ulnar, the proximal row consists of the scaphoid, lunate, triquetrum, and pisiform bones and the distal row consists of the trapezium, trapezoid, capitate, and hamate bones.